 It’s a lot easier to eliminate debt when you have only a few monthly expenses, so do as much as you can before you’re on your own.

 Pro tip: If your student loans have a higher interest rate, you might want to consider refinancing.
 Get the process started with Credible.com.
 You’ll receive quotes from up to 10 lenders within minutes.
 Plus, exclusively for Money Crashers readers, Credible.com is offering up to a $750 bonus when you complete your refinancing.

 6. Establish a Credit History

 Getting an apartment with no credit history can be challenging, and landlords frequently ask that parents cosign a lease for first-time tenants.
 However, you can avoid this roadblock by establishing a credit history before moving out on your own.
-Apply for a secured credit card or a retail charge card, which can be easy with no credit history.
+Apply for the Petal Card or a secured credit card, which can be easy with no credit history.
 Make a charge, pay it off immediately, and then pocket the card.
 Then, unless you’ve proven to yourself that you’re 100% financially responsible, don’t touch it – a card in good standing is enough to establish good credit.
 You can also take out a federal student loan and make timely payments on it to slowly build a good credit score.